sensmore/kappe/README.md

 ### ROS1 to ROS2 conversion

-Kappe automatic converts ROS1 messages to ROS2 messages.
+Kappe automatically converts ROS1 messages to ROS2 messages.
-It will not reuse ROS1 definitions, all schemas will be loaded either from the internet or from `./msgs`.
+For ROS2 message definitions, Kappe will automatically download them from GitHub based on the specified ROS2 distribution (`ros_distro`).
+If needed, you can still provide custom message definitions in `./msgs` folder.
 If the ROS2 schema name has changed use the `msg_schema.mapping` to map the old schema to the new schema.

 ### Reproducibility